-OUR JUSTICE SYSTEM
+OUR CRIMINAL LEGAL SYSTEM

-Our nation’s criminal-legal system denies the rights and dignity of all human life, harms both victims and offenders, and disrupts communities.
+Our nation’s criminal legal system denies the rights and dignity of all human life, harms both victims and offenders, and disrupts communities.
 New policy must re-envision and reform this system, while restoring the common good.

 Scripture and Catholic Social Justice envision a peaceful and just society.
 Peace is more than the absence of violence; it is the presence of right relationship.
 For NETWORK, this means a society that respects the dignity, upholds the equality, and honors the potential of all its members – including those who are incarcerated – while supporting family and community life and promoting the common good.